pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 pi@rapsberrypi:~ $ sudo systemctl start udhcpd
 {% endhighlight %}

 The first command above will launch the DHCP server on boot, and the second one will launch it immediately.
 Rebooting the Pi may help both computers pick up on their new network configurations.
-From now on, the Raspberry Pi will be reachable from the laptop using `10.0.0.0` as long as the ethernet cable is plugged to both.
+From now on, the Raspberry Pi will be reachable from the laptop using `10.0.0.0` as long as the Ethernet cable is plugged to both.
 The laptop will use the IP `10.0.0.1`.

 ### Starting an unoptimized stream

 With this initial setup done, I was able to quickly iterate over commands for sending and receiving the stream.
 This was not a straightforward process and while I did not keep records of every attempt, I'll do my best to tell the interesting discoveries I made along the way.
 I will also detail every option in the commands presented below.

-On the Raspberry Pi, the goal was to lauch a media player that would listen on the network waiting for the laptop to send it a stream, and display it using DRM with the lowest possible latency.
+On the Raspberry Pi, the goal was to launch a media player that would listen on the network waiting for the laptop to send it a stream, and display it using DRM with the lowest possible latency.
 I first tried using [`mpv`](https://mpv.io/) because of its support for GPU decoding.

 Since both ends of the stream were connected over a single wire with no realistic opportunity for interception and I wanted to save resources on the Pi, encryption was not necessary.
 My requirements for lowest possible latency led my to try streaming over plain UDP.
 Long story short, my experiments with UDP did not go so well : one skipped packet and the whole screen would turn to garbage (or worse, the player would crash).
 I then switched to TCP, which proved to offer low-enough latency while not suffering from the same issue.